The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Outlook

 Potentially, our new formulation of the SCE also has numerical consequences, as it avoids time integration of rapidly oscillating modes of the quantum state and integration in momentum space.
 Theorem~\ref{thm:continuous} establishes certain bounds for the change of the solution under modification of the initial conditions.
 This can be used to truncate $\mathcal{M}$ at a certain order with a controlled error for the solution of the SCE.
 As the space of moments with zero entries after a prescribed order is invariant under the dynamics \eqref{eq:moment-dynamics}, such approximated initial conditions give rise to a finite dimensional ODE which can be numerically integrated in time using standard methods.
 However, convergence rates as a function of the time interval need to be carefully examined to judge numerical viability.

 \paragraph{Acknowledgments} This work was supported by the DFG project ``Solutions and Stability of the semiclassical Einstein equation – a phase space approach''.
 The authors thank C.~Bohlen, A.~Daletzki, M.~Friesen, T.~Hack, B.~Jacob, N.~Pinamonti, N.~Rothe and A.~Schenkel for useful discussions.
+We also thank the anonymous referees for their valuable and constructive comments.